a-r-d/a-r-d.github.io/_posts/2025-04-07-ai-progress-alignment.markdown

 ## Conclusion

 I'll write another post in 6-12 months when somebody else writes a paper like this.
-This is as much for public consumption as it is for my own public documentation of my thought process at the time.
+This is as much for public consumption as it is for my own public documentation of my thoughts about how events are unfolding in the AI space.